On infinite staircases in toric symplectic four-manifolds: Preliminaries and tools

 \begin{proof} The region $\Delta_M$ resembles Figure~\ref{fig:triangle fits}(a).
 We slide all nodes so that they are contained in small neighborhoods of the vertices from which their rays emanate.
 The neighborhoods should be sufficiently small so that they are disjoint from the triangle with vertices $(0,0)$, $\big( (1-\varepsilon)\cdot a,0\big)$, and $\big( 0,(1-\varepsilon)\cdot b\big)$.
 The result now resembles Figure~\ref{fig:triangle fits}(b).

 We now remove the small disks from the base diagram to produce a non-compact region $\Omega$.
+Because there is no nodal ray emanating from $(0,0)$, the origin is still included in the region $\Omega$.
 We also remove the corresponding neighborhoods from $M$ to produce a non-compact symplectic manifold $M_\Omega\subset M$ with a pair of Poisson-commuting Hamiltonian functions that have only elliptic singularities.
 Thus, $M_\Omega$ is actually a toric symplectic manifold.
 Because $\Omega$ is contractible, following Remark~\ref{rem:toric unique}, $M_\Omega$ is the unique toric symplectic manifold with this moment map image.
 The preimage of the origin is a fixed point.
 Because $\Omega$ contains the dark, closed triangle in Figure~\ref{fig:triangle fits}(b) with vertices

 the Local Normal Form theorem \cite[Theorem B.3]{KL:noncpt toric} now guarantees that for the fixed point above $(0,0)$, there is an equivariant neighborhood that is symplectomorphic to the closed ellipsoid $(1-\varepsilon)\cdot \overline{E(a,b)}$.
 This guarantees that for any $\varepsilon>0$, there is a symplectic embedding $(1-\varepsilon)\cdot {E(a,b)}\embeds M_\Omega\subset M$ (centered at the fixed point), as desired. \end{proof}